• What is a career in sport and fitness like?

 You don’t necessarily need a degree to land a great job in sport, but competition is high and you must show your commitment to all things sporting, so get involved playing, volunteering and assistant coaching as soon as you can.
 A school team is a great place to start!

-GCSE - aim for an 8-4 in Maths, English and IT.
-Take PE and Biology especially for coaching and healthcare roles.
+Aim for grade 4-9 in maths and English.
+Take PE and biology, especially for coaching and healthcare roles.

 Teachers, nutritionists and physiotherapists will need a vocational degree in their chosen subject plus some on the job training.